Close-your-eyes/fcexpr/README.md

 fcexpr::new_exp(path = "my_path", name = "my_folder_name")
 ```

-Then copy your fcs files to the respect folder and see the vignette
+Then copy your fcs files to the FCS\_files folder and see the vignette
-below of how to document (synchronize) them with a sampledescription
+below of how to set up a meta data table (sampledescription).
-file.

 Alternatively, you may only be interested in obtaining the statistics
 from your flowjo workspace, then use: